-In the virtual learning environment of the course students were offered feedback after the mid-term test.
+In the virtual learning environment of the course students were offered preparatory material for the mid-term test, built around the mid-term test of the previous year.

-View of the virtual learning environment with the feedback after the mid-term test.
+View of the virtual learning environment with the preparatory material built around the mid-term test of the previous year (TTT 2021).
 The item "Modeloplossing TTT 2021" refers to the material in Nextbook, where the model solution was made available.

-The Nextbook platform was used to offer the model solution to the mid-term test, together with statistical information from last year's student cohort.
+The Nextbook platform was used to offer the model solution to the mid-term test of the previous year, together with statistical information from last year's student cohort.

-Model solution of the mid-term test of 2021 offered as feedback after the mid-term test.
+Model solution of the mid-term test of 2021 as preparatory material.